Discover the cost to fertilize your lawn, including average prices, key factors, and tips to help homeowners budget for a lush, healthy yard.

 Your neighbors will be green with envy

-The answer might be fertilizer burns, which can damage or even kill grass if you aren’t careful.
-Identifying it early and taking steps to fix it before it gets out of hand is the best way to combat the issue.
+Putting down fertilizer can help keep your grass vibrant all summer long.
+But, if you aren’t careful, fertilizer can damage or kill grass.
+Catching fertilizer damage early and taking steps to fix it, before it gets out of hand, is vital for lawn health.
 Learn how to prevent fertilizer burn on grass to keep your lawn green and lush.

 Fertilizer burns occur when your lawn receives more nutrients than it can process, resulting in a sort of backlog that can damage the grass itself.
 A good analogy is to think of how the body processes vitamins and minerals.
 Each nutrient has a daily recommended amount for optimal health and wellness, but exceeding that intake can actually be harmful for the body in some cases.